Sirius2051/Sirius2051/README.md

 > **- Franz Kafka**
 ---
 ### About me
 My name is Alejandro, but call me *Sirius*.
-I'm a Developer an Artist.
+I'm a Developer and Artist.

 - I love math. ❤️
 - I love every cat in the universe. 😺